-Located amid the stunning Selkirk Mountains in the West Kootenays, Fruitvale is known as the “Heart of the Beaver Valley”.
+Located amid the stunning Selkirk Mountains in the South Kootenays area of the Kootenay Rockies region of British Columbia, Fruitvale is known as the “Heart of the Beaver Valley”.
 This narrow valley encompasses the communities of Fruitvale, Montrose and Trail and is traversed by Beaver Creek, famous for its plentiful brook and rainbow trout.
 Farming, horses and babbling brooks characterise the Fruitvale area.
 Visitors to the Beaver Valley can enjoy an abundance of outdoor activities including fishing, golfing, hiking and wildlife viewing as well as stunning skiing opportunities at nearby Red Mountain Resort, cross-country skiing at Champion Lakes and snowmobiling.
 Championship disc golf is also popular and can be found close by.

 The first white man to the Fruitvale area came here in 1812, following the Columbia River from the current US/Canadian boundary to the Arrow Lakes.
 Fur traders soon utilized the river in their long canoes, trading with the Indians who lived in the area.

 It was another 50 years or so however, before a permanent settlement known as Fort Shepherd appeared.
 This was built by the Hudson’s Bay Company.
 The lure of gold brought miners and prospectors to the area and the community grew.